Like Cleopatra, for example, with Antony ending in apt fashion (8)

 'with' is an insertion indicator.

-'ending' suggests the final letters (the ending of the word).
+'ending' indicates one should take the final letters (the ending of the word).

 The last letter of 'antony' is 'y'.